kane50613/github-as-a-blog/README.md

-# GitHub as a Blog
+# GaaS: GitHub as a Blog

 Convert GitHub issues into blog posts for effortless content sharing and SEO enhancement